SHORT STORY 5

 "Barany.
 Leslie Barany.
 Who introduced you two?"

 Bewildered, I frowned, when an average Joe in a forgettable suit strolled over.
-Sasha jumped up and rattled-off like a parrot at this sorry-for-himself-looking dude, who didn't so much as acknowledge me.
-Sasha abruptly excused herself for some fucking reason or other, and then this guy turned directly toward me, "Sir, you must be Mr. Knox."
+Sasha jumped up and rattled-off a list of prioritized miscellaneous orders at this sorry-for-himself looking guy, who didn't so much as acknowledge my presence.
+Abruptly, Sasha excused herself, and then this guy turned directly toward me, "Sir, you must be Mr. Knox."

 "First time," I replied, watching as three taxis arrived all at once.
-Several young adults then stumbled into the lobby, all high on whatever the fuck the kids snort in the bathrooms of clubs these days.
-I'm sure if I said their doing 'speed', the tweens of today would all face-palm and tweet about what a fucking Neanderthal fuck-tard I was.
-But no, now they'd all grunt on about how no one says 'fuck-tard' anymore!
+Several young adults then stumbled into the lobby, all high on whatever the fuck the kids were snorting in the clubs these days.

 "My lord, you're thinking of China.
 Where were you educated, my boy?"